svmkhize/Onyx-Coffee-2019-to-2022-Sales-Analysis/README.md

 Below is the overview page from the Excel dashboard and more examples are included throughout the report.
 The entire Excel worksheet containing a dashboard can be downloaded [here].
 Alternatively, an on-demand live demonstration can be seen [here](https://www.loom.com/share/cf6c9fc9cbef4084b240b54cb1bafd85?sid=087cd9cb-fdcb-45a1-9749-66565b2778ce)

+## Insights Deep-Dive

+### Sales Trends and Growth Rates

+- OnyX averages $11,000 in annual sales with 250 orders per year.
+- Between 2019 and 2020, OnyX sales revenue has seen a 1% decline due to the pandemic as at one point, borders to both Namibia and Botswana were closed.
+- Between 2020 and 2021, OnyX sales revenue achieved an astounding +14% growth driven by the +19% order growth, signifying post-pandemic levels.
+- OnyX South African operations contribute 77% (774) of orders received and 79% ($35,639) of total revenue between 2019 and 2022.
+- OnyX has generated $45,134 of revenue from 1000 orders received in its three operations (South Africa, Namibia, and Botswana) from 2019 to 2022.

+### Product Performance

+- All in all, all OnyX coffee types contributed evenly to the 1000 orders and the $45,134 sales revenue recorded from 2019 to 2022.
+- Only the Robusta coffee type contributed below $1,000 to the overall $45,134 sales revenue recorded from 2019 to 2022.

+### Loyalty Program Performance

+- The non-loyalty program/non-member contributed 52% (521) of all orders, generating 54% ($24,216) more in sales revenue.
+- The non-loyalty program/non-member spent $46 more on average per order than the $44 spent by the loyalty program/member.
+- The non-loyalty program/non-member lead in key metrics because there is no incentive in being part of a loyalty program.
+Hence, most customers are reluctant to join the program.

+## Recommendations

+### Maximizing Product Offerings

+- The current coffee catalog continues to generate acceptable sales, but an investigation has to be conducted to understand why the Robusta coffee type is trailing behind.

+### Loyalty Program Enhancements

+- Initiate an onboarding campaign that offers first-purchase discounts and tiered rewards for existing loyalty program members that will further incentivize frequent purchases and strengthen customer loyalty.

+### Regional Growth Strategies

+- Focus on Low-Performing Operations by allocating additional resources to the marketing department to introduce tailored promotions in both Namibia and Botswana.
+- Consider expanding OnyX Coffee to the rest of the SADC countries.

+See the raw data, Excel Dashboard, and pivot tables & charts in the [Excel workbook]

+See my cleaning, analysis, Excel Dashboard, and pivot tables & charts in the [PDF presentation]

+For more of my projects, visit [My Portfolio](https://svmkhize.github.io/Portfolio4SibusisoMkhize.github.io/)